 A woman with obstetric fistula is isolated, misunderstood, stigmatized, and sometimes even exiled.
 These social traumas cause intense psychological wounds that require individual and group counseling to address and heal.
 Our program manager Carol Mabeya uses her background in social work to provide one-on-one therapy and facilitate group healing from a specific, shared trauma.
+This program consists of daily individual counseling sessions of 20 to 40 minutes depending on need, as well as daily group sessions of 5 to 10 women lasting 30 minutes.
+Each fistula survivor is in counseling for the duration of her stay at our program houses.

 Often a woman’s career is waylaid by a fistula.
 The business training exists for those women who have previously established work experience in a specific field and dream of advancing their careers by starting their own small businesses.
 In this three-day module, our staff in Kenya impart the main tenets of small-business ownership.
 As in the vocational training program, each woman leaves the business module with a grant fundraised via our partner Benevolent.